 According to the latest news, the dispute between Apple and the FBI continues.
-In some of the news, FBI was achieved to hack the iPhone used by the terrorist in San Bernardino assault.
+In some of the news, Federal Bureau was achieved to hack the iPhone used by the terrorist in San Bernardino assault.
 On the other hand, the government still wants Apple’s favor to solve the situation.

 Apple still refuses to help to make an alternate version of iOS that makes it possible to unlock the attacker’s iPhone.
 Apple thinks that move makes it possible to unlock any iOS device without an effort and the people’s privacy would be reachable by everyone who wants it from the FBI.